Apollo

 Phoebus, Apollo

-If you had to pick one deity who embodies the Greek ideal — beauty, reason, order, artistic excellence — it would be Apollo.
-He is the god of the sun (in later traditions), of prophecy, of music, of poetry, of archery, of healing, and of plague.
-He's also the patron of rational thought.
+Apollo embodies the Greek ideal — beauty, reason, order, and artistic excellence.
+He is the god of light, prophecy, music, poetry, archery, and healing, and the patron of rational thought.
 No other Olympian covers as much ground.
+The twin of Artemis, he was born to Zeus and the Titaness Leto on the floating island of Delos, the only land that dared shelter Leto from Hera's wrath.

 The Oracle at Delphi